-- · Have a back-up plan for care of the patient - e.
+- b.
+A method to insure accurate information dissemination - c.
+Notification plans include appropriate family members and support services to family members following a tragic event.
+There must be timely notification of next of kin.
+Next of kin is no longer strictly defined at the federal level, so the crew member determines this on a data sheet and reviews annually.
+It is strongly recommended that: - Family assistance includes coordination of family needs immediately after the event, e.g., transportation, lodging, memorial/burial service, condolences, initial grief support services/referrals (usually through appointment of a family liaison) - Continuity includes follow through with the family after the event (e.g., the continuation of grief counseling and support referrals, the inclusion of families in decision-making on anniversaries/memorials, and check-ins following release of NTSB reports, or equivalent, etc.) - d.
+Consecutive guidelines to follow in attempts to: - · Communicate with the medical practitioners - Initiate support as appropriate (law enforcement, mental health, lift assist, etc.) - Have a back-up plan for care of the patient - e.
 Preplanned time frame to activate the post-accident/incident for overdue communication point - f.
 Procedure to document all notifications, calls, communications and to secure all documents related to the particular incident/accident - g.
 Procedure to deal with releasing information to the press - h.
 Resources available for CISD (critical incident stress debriefing) or other counseling alternatives - i.
 Process to determine whether the program will remain in service - 2.
-An annual drill is conducted to exercise the post-accident/incident plan.
+An annual drill is conducted to exercise the post-accident/incident plan

-MIH 03.00.00 - MOBILE INTEGRATED HEALTHCARE PATIENT CARE
+MIH 03.00.00 - PATIENT CARE

-MIH 03.00.00 SERVICE TYPES AND PROFESSIONAL LICENSURE
+MIH 03.01.00 SERVICE TYPES AND PROFESSIONAL LICENSURE